Mrwh0/azure-ethsigner-keyvault/model.md

 - create .toml file on eth-signer shared storage
 - on WIP update/reload/restart eth-signer account to be used as signer account
 - return eth address(account)

+the base app should be able to use the eth-signer endpoint as web3 signer provider & broadcast only, for all other web3 methods needed such as events listen, gas information, balances etc ...  use another rpc endpoint.
 ```